 For swimmer who are looking to continue their swimming career, but do not want the level of commitment associated with the senior competitive program.
 Aimed at being prepared for the high school swimming season, practices are 45 minutes of dry-land exercises combined with 45 minutes of training and technique in the water.
 Practices are offered three days a week.

 Swimmers in the senior program concentrate on training for competition.
-In addition to acquiring advanced workout skills and experience, swimmer learn advanced methods of race training with the goal of qualifying for national level meets.
+In addition to acquiring advanced workout skills and experience, swimmers learn advanced methods of race training with the goal of qualifying for national level meets.
 Swimmers are expected to attend practice six days a week, including two practices on Monday and Wednesday.

 The highest level of training and commitment in the Caiman program, this squad is filled with swimmers who have achieved qualification times for YMCA National Championships.
 Commitment expectations for this group are the pinnacle of the Caiman program.